akuphal/akuphal/README.md

 Data Analytics - DA

-This section is similar to the last in that the majority of my work in it has been done through produce pro but I do have more of an ability to share this since it was an internal analytics project rather than one that belonged to a customer.
-I've included that project, along with a similar documennt to the data engineering section that goes through my data analytics job responsibilities at produce pro in a bit more detail.
+This section is similar to the last in that the majority of my work in it has been done through produce pro but I do have more of an ability to share this since my salesforce work was an internal analytics project rather than one that belonged to a customer.
+I've included that project, along with a similar documennt to the data engineering section that goes through my data analytics job responsibilities at Produce Pro in a bit more detail.

 <!--